-The following rules for the selection and appointment of ODI umpires shall be followed as far as it is practicable to do so:
+The following rules for the selection and appointment of umpires shall be followed as far as it is practicable to do so:

-- 2.1.1 The umpires shall control the game as required by these Playing Conditions, with absolute impartiality and shall be present at the ground at least two hours before the scheduled start of the first day's play, and at least 1.5 hours before the scheduled start of play. - 2.1.2 The ICC shall establish an 'Elite Panel' of umpires who shall be contracted to the ICC. - 2.1.3 Each Full Member shall nominate from its panel of first class umpires up to four umpires to an 'International Panel'. - 2.1.4 The ICC shall appoint one umpire to stand in each ODI match.
-Such umpire shall not be from the same country as the participating teams and shall be selected from the 'Elite Panel' or the 'International Panel'. - 2.1.5 The Home Board shall appoint one umpire to stand in each ODI.
+- 2.1.1 The umpires shall control the game as required by these Playing Conditions, with absolute impartiality and shall be present at the ground at least two hours before the scheduled start of the first day's play, and at least 1.5 hours before the scheduled start of play. - 2.1.2 ICC shall appoint the on-field and third umpires for all matches.
+In addition, ICC shall appoint a fourth umpire for televised matches.
+The third umpire shall act as the emergency on-field umpire.
+Where appointed, the fourth umpire shall act as the emergency on-field umpire. - 2.1.4 The umpires shall not be from the same country as the participating teams and shall be selected from the ICC 'Elite Panel', the ICC 'International Panel' or the ICC Development Panel.
+In exceptional circumstances the third or fourth umpire may be from the same country as one of the participating teams. - 2.1.5 The ICC shall appoint the match referee for all matches who may or may not be present at the ground (ICC Match Referee). - 2.1.6 The ICC Match Referee shall not be from the same country as the participating teams. - 2.1.7 Neither team will have a right of objection to the appointment of any umpire or match referee.